Design and Synthesis of Natural Product Hybrids as New Chemical Entities in Drug Discovery and Development

 CHE 238 (Advanced Organic Synthesis – Graduate)

-2018 Excellence in Teaching Award, The National Society of Leadership and Success
+Excellence in Teaching Award, The National Society of Leadership and Success, April 2018

-2014 E. Emmett Reid Award in Chemistry Teaching for the Mid-Atlantic Region, American Chemical Society
+E. Emmett Reid Award in Chemistry Teaching for the mid-Atlantic region, American Chemical Society, May 2014.

-2004 Nominated for the Excellence in Teaching and Scholarship Award, St. John's University
+Nominated for the Excellence in Teaching and Scholarship Award, St. John's University, January 2004.

-2003 Commitment and Service Award – Recognizing outstanding contributions to American Chemical Society Project SEED Program
+Commitment and Service Award – Recognizing outstanding contributions to American Chemical Society Project SEED Program, September 2003.

-1988 Recipient of the Robert E. Marshak Distinguished Graduate Fellowship, The City College of New York
+Marshak Scholar, 1988 – Recipient of the Robert E. Marshak Distinguished Graduate Fellowship, The City College of New York.

-1986 Recipient of the Rockefeller Foundation Fellowship – Bridge to Graduate Studies in the Sciences, The City College of New York
+Recipient of the Rockefeller Foundation Fellowship, 1986 – Bridge to Graduate Studies in the Sciences, The City College of New York.

 St. John’s University, Office of Grants and Sponsored Research, 2013.